 Economic advantages.
 An app should offer some ways for a user to save costs, such as coupons or loyalty programs.

-Taking a deeper look into what makes grocery shopping apps successful, we came up with a list of features that are the most and the least desirable (based on Google Play and App Store reviews).
+Taking a deeper look into how to make grocery shopping apps successful, we came up with a list of features that are the most and the least desirable (based on Google Play and App Store reviews).

 The three most desired features of grocery shopping list apps